Germany

 Afternoon:

-We’ll take the motorcoach to return to Berlin and on the way back we will visit the Allied Museum.
+We’ll then take a motorcoach to visit the Allied Museum.
 First, we’ll assemble in a room at the museum for a lecture on German-American relations from 1945 to the present by an expert.
 After this, our expert will lead us through the exhibition.
 Dedicated to the 50-year Allied presence in Berlin, we will explore the museum's permanent exhibits with a focus on the large-scale objects such as the Hastings plane, the French military train and the original Checkpoint Charlie.
 We also check out the espionage tunnel of "Operation Gold".
 We'll then return to the hotel.

 Dinner: